 This course examines contemporary problems of comparative political development and changing patterns of political economy in developing areas.
 The main focus is on the prospects for democracy and economic prosperity after the Cold War.
-P: Pol Sci 100 or 101.

 POL SCI 360.
 International Relations.
 3 Credits.